juehyun/ahk_script/README.md

 # AHK script files and its feature

-- Each AHK script file, in this repository, has its own features as described below
+- Each AHK script file, in this repository, has its own features as described below (each ahk script can be run respectively)
-- You can use an AHK file or you can integrate several scripts (using '#include') to combine features
+- You can use an AHK file or you can integrate several scripts (using '#include') to combine features (refer. all.ahk)

 - Legend
 	```